$100K Carolina Dogwood Grant Produces Some New Trees

 Collaborative Funding Grant

-There’s a growing possibility that the flowering dogwood tree will establish a bigger place in North Carolina’s agricultural economy.
+A hardy new flowering dogwood tree is establishing a bigger place in North Carolina’s agricultural economy.

-That’s the motive behind a research project funded by a $100,000 Collaborative Funding Grant from the Biotechnology Center and the Kenan Institute for Engineering, Technology & Science at North Carolina State University.
+It's the result of a research project funded by a $100,000 Collaborative Funding Grant from the North Carolina Biotechnology Center and the Kenan Institute for Engineering, Technology & Science at North Carolina State University.